pippinlee/space2vec-website/_posts/2018-17-01-space-2-vec-begins.markdown

 <figure>
 	<img src="{{ '/assets/img/space2.gif' | prepend: site.baseurl }}" alt="">
-	<figcaption>Fig3. - What does data that satellites actually capture look like?
+	<figcaption>Fig3. - What does satellite data look like?
 This is an example of K2's data</figcaption>
 </figure>

 #### Are astronomers using machine learning?

 **Yes**, but not much.
 Astronomy has traditionally had a human component to identify objects.
 One of the more interesting projects we found was Galaxy Zoo which crowdsources identification of galaxies from the [Sloan Digital Sky Survey](http://www.sdss.org/).
 Most examples of machine learning tend to be on the classical side, using techniques such as K-means clustering or [logistic ](https://en.wikipedia.org/wiki/Logistic_regression)[regression](https://en.wikipedia.org/wiki/Logistic_regression) (technical stuff that will be in a post about our models).

 #### Are astronomers using modern techniques like neural nets?

 **Not really.** For instance a quick look for mentions of "neural nets" or “deep learning” in relation to astronomy on [arxiv.org](https://arxiv.org/) doesn’t come up with more than a few results.
 After speaking to a Machine Learning PhD turned astronomer from the University of Toronto, we learned there’s a reason for this––you can’t just throw a standard model from scikit-learn at the available data, you need to fundamentally understand what you are doing on both the astronomy and modeling side.
-This is where we are hoping to shed the most light since this is how we operate as a company––make sure we understand the problem from every aspect, then start building a custom model that uses these insights.
+This is where we're hoping to shed the most light since this is how we operate as a company––make sure we understand the problem from many different perspectives, then start building a custom model that uses these insights.
 We will always try to come back to this point, *why can’t you just throw some out-of-the-box model at it?*

 #### Deciding on a Problem